Many people who fall in love with Lanzarote often end up buying property here – either as a holiday home, or in some cases as their primary residence.

 Some agents will suggest you don’t need a lawyer to transact a property sale here, and others will recommend a lawyer to you.
 We would suggest using an independent lawyer, whose job will be to safeguard your investment.
 Once again, use due diligence to research one that feels right to you, and ideally one recommended by other people.

-Some agents will ask you for a reservation fee once an offer has been made and is accepted – this might be €5,000 and is held by the agent.
-This step isn’t strictly necessary, and doesn’t always take place.
+Many agents will ask you for a reservation fee once an offer has been made and is accepted – this might be €5,000 and is held by the agent.
+This step isn’t strictly necessary, and doesn’t always take place, but most agents ask for this as a sign you are serious.

 The Initial Contract